 Over the past three decades, the incidence of anal cancer in the U.S. has doubled, and there are about 7,000 cases of anal cancer in the U.S. every year.
 Unlike colon and rectal cancer, most anal cancer is caused by a handful of strains of the Human Papilloma Virus, or HPV, that has hundreds of different subtypes and also causes cervical cancer in women.
 The most common symptom of colon cancer is anal or rectal bleeding.
 Most cases of colon cancer come from polyps in your colon.
 Finding polyps through a colonoscopy and removing them reduces your cancer risk.
 Anal cancer is less common but also curable when diagnosed early.
 Any and all symptoms should be diagnosed by your gastroenterologist for an accurate diagnosis and treatment plan.

 Among the 1.2 million people in the U.S. infected with HIV, about half of men and a fifth of women have HPV-related changes in the cells of the anus—some of which may take years to develop into anal cancer.

 While the New York State Department of Health recommends a baseline annual anal cancer screening for many HIV-infected men and women, there are no national screening guidelines.
 The availability of screening also differs throughout the country—our practice is one of the few who offers screenings in New York City.

 So what can you do if you feel you’re at risk?

-Get passed your embarrassment and have a doctor perform an anal Pap smear!
+Get passed your embarrassment and have a doctor perform an anal Pap smear and a complete history and physical exam with your gastroenterologist!

 If you feel you are at risk for anal cancer or unsure, please call our office to schedule an anal pap smear so you can be evaluated.
+Our doctors will be happy to discuss this with you.

-For more information about the the gastroenterological services offered at Manhattan based New York Gastroenterology, or to schedule a consultation with the GI doctor, Dr. Shawn Khodadadian, please contact our office.
+For more information about the the gastroenterological services offered at Manhattan based New York Gastroenterology, or to schedule a consultation with our GI doctors. please call our offices.